Can you Make Money Selling CBD With HempWorx?

 The list of ailments that CBD has been credited with alleviating seems endless.
-Ongoing research by pharmacuetical companies and government agencies are discovering new medical applications of CBD on a regular basis.
+Ongoing research by pharmaceutical companies and government agencies is discovering new medical applications of CBD on a regular basis.
 For this reason, CBD products and their promotion have become more and more popular of late.
-In fact, I believe CBD production and promotion are set to be the big niche opportunity in 2019 and beyond.
+In fact, I believe CBD production and promotion are set to be the big niche opportunity in 2019-20 and beyond.

 There’s an informative article on CBD applications here.
 Wikipedia; Medicinal Cannabis.

 If you prefer a video, this one is very in-depth.
 It runs for around 20 minutes, though, so you may want to bookmark it for later.

 The HempWorx MLM Opportunity

 AS I said earlier, HempWorx promotes its business opportunity as an affiliate program.
 The first thing I noticed when I started browsing their site was that it’s definitely an MLM scheme.